SERVINGS: 2- 3 people

 2 teaspoons fresh thyme

-500g mushroom, sliced (we love portobello)
+500g mushroom, Finely diced (we love swiss brown or portobello)

 4 cloves garlic, minced

 3 sheets puff pastry (

 1 egg, beaten

 lattice pastry cutter (optional,You can find lattice cutters available on Amazon)

 Let the beef tenderloin come to room temperature.
 Season with salt and pepper on all sides.
 Heat a large on high heat and heat the olive oil.
 Cook the eye fillet till dark brown on all sides (including the ends}.
 Remove from the pan and transfer to a plate or wire rack and brush the mustard on all sides while it's still warm & let rest.

 The Mushroom duxelle (Mushroom mix)